eandersonEverfi/product-qa-docs/docs/resource_block.md

 verifying base component page content is loaded

-clicking on the resouce modal's link
+clicking on the resource modal's link

 once modal is verified as open
 User can see the modal content\